timoho98/Trueforce-For-All/README.md

 > **Status:** Actively in development.
 The plugin is functional today; the
 > default presets are still being tuned.
 Feedback welcome.
 >
 > Note: My Reddit account was immediately banned after sharing this and all of my posts have been removed across several subreddits.
-If you find this useful, sharing it outside Reddit (Discord servers, sim-racing forums, YouTube) helps other drivers find it.
+If you find this useful, sharing it on social media (Reddit, Discord, Sim-Racing forums, YouTube, etc) helps other drivers find it.
 I've appealed the ban and have yet to hear back.

 For the record on what this project is: Original Windows code built on top of a wire protocol reverse-engineered by the [mescon Linux driver project][mescon] from USB traffic.
 No Logitech source, firmware, or proprietary assets are used or redistributed.
 GPL-2.0, same as mescon's work.
 Logitech trademarks are acknowledged in the section below; this project is unaffiliated.